Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Data_Logger/tutorial/Build-LoRaWAN-Sensors-SenseCAP-XIAO-Controller-Data-Logger.md

 ## Flash Factory Firmware into SenseCAP S2110 Sensor Builder

 Now we will go through the steps of flashing firmware into SenseCAP S2110 Sensor Builder.
-Here we will flash the initial factory firmware.
+Here we will flash the initial factory firmware, download [the latest uf2 firmware](https://github.com/Seeed-Studio/Seeed_Arduino_S2110/releases) before starting.

 - **Step 1:** Unscrew the four screws on the SenseCAP S2110 Sensor Builder lid to open the lid and unscrew the PG connector (with a coin)